computer-agents/agent-studio/desktop_env/eval/examples/envs/README.md

 ### Environments

 - `type`: object
-- Description: Detailed configurations for each application.
+- Description: Detailed configurations for each environment.
-- Structure: Each key is an application name, and its value is an array of objects representing different states or data of the application.
+- Structure: Each key is an environment name, and its value is an array of objects representing different states or data of the environment.

 #### Example for Google Calendar Environment: